Review: Includes Yamato and Arcadia VF-4G toys and Arcadia’s VF-4A

 It’s really hard to judge a toy when it’s the first of its kind and historically I go a little too easy on toys that have no competition.
 Having never dreamed I’d own a VF-4 toy, I am thrilled to see it happen and I am very pleased with my purchase.
 That said, the retail price is high and I don’t know many people who are “diehard” VF-4 fans.
 Fans of the VF-4 will not regret their purchase.
 If you’re not a fan of the VF-4, there are other toys on this site that have scored higher that you should probably seek out first (Bandai renewal VF-25, Arcadia VF-1 are a couple that come to mind).
-The Bandai Hi-Metal R is also a more playable version of this toy at a much lower price point but it’s much smaller and makes some concessions not made by this toy (check out that review).
+Though the Bandai Hi-Metal R is much smaller and makes some concessions it’s also more playable at a much lower price point.
 Below is a gallery Yamato released before the toy’s debut.

 A special thanks to MacrossWorld forum member ff95GJ who posted the pictures with the black background on the forums and gave me permission to include them here also.
 He’s got some great pics of the toy looking sexy from various angles.

 Original Post: Jan 19, 2013